Hitler Jews, Hitler's Hypocrisy

 Hitler's Family Doctor

 Edward Bloch (1872-1945) was a practicing physician in the Austrian town of Linz, and was the family doctor of the Hitler family.
-Bloch had attended on young Adolf, as well as his siblings, and was by his mother's (Klara) side when she fell ill with cancer.
+Bloch had attended on young Adolf, as well as his siblings, and was by his mother's [Klara] side when she fell ill with cancer.
 The doctor later recollected that he had never seen a young man grieve so much for death of his mother as Adolf had.

-After the Anschluss of Austria in 1938, Bloch's medical practice was forced to close and as things became increasingly difficult for Bloch, he sent Hitler a letter, begging for help.
-Hitler ordered the Gestapo to ensure that no harm befall Bloch.
+After the Anschluss of Austria in 1938, Bloch's medical practice was forced to close and as things became increasingly difficult for Bloch, he sent Hitler a personal letter, begging for help.
+Hitler ordered the Gestapo to ensure that no harm befell Bloch.
 Bloch, along with his wife, emigrated to the United States of America in 1940, but he died in 1945 from cancer of the stomach.

 Hitler the Artist and his Business Partner